txt.lurk.org

 takes a few days of technical or moderation clusterfuck for our

-in the form of donations will allow us to continue this fermentation
+your ongoing support in the form of donations will allow us to

 <p><img src="sharecropping.webp" /></p>